Key points

 Once you have chosen the providers you want to work with, we recommend having a written service agreement.
 A service agreement is an agreement between you and your provider that makes it clear to what you have both agreed to.

-You are now ready to start working with your chosen providers to deliver the supports and services funded in your plan.
+You are now ready to start working with your chosen providers to deliver the NDIS supports in your plan.

 Requests for service

-If you have support coordination and/or recovery coach services in your plan, we can help you by checking with the providers you choose to see if they can work with you.
+If you have support coordination and/or recovery coach NDIS supports in your plan, we can help you by checking with the providers you choose to see if they can work with you.
 We call this a request for service.

 If you: